Tomato Diet: You’re In For A Ride

 Another benefit of the great number of antioxidants found in tomatoes is that they can boost your gut health (5).
-One study even showed that cherry tomatoes may act as probiotics, adding to the good bacteria in your digestive system (2).
+One study even showed that cherry tomatoes may act as a prebiotic, promoting the growth of good bacteria in your digestive system (2).

 Add to eye health

-Tomatoes have proven to protect your eyes against light-induced damage, prevent the occurrence of cataract and age-related macular degeneration.
+Some of the nutrients in tomatoes have been shown to protect your eyes against light-induced damage, prevent the occurrence of cataract and age-related macular degeneration.

 Support heart health

-Vitamin C, fiber, potassium and choline in tomatoes effectively boost your heart health.
-Potassium by itself is known to reduce the risks of cardiovascular diseases, protect the muscles from deterioration, and decrease the production of kidney stones.
+Vitamin C, fiber, potassium and choline in tomatoes may each effectively boost your heart health.
+Potassium, for example, is known to reduce the risks of cardiovascular diseases as well as protect the muscles from deterioration, and decrease the production of kidney stones.

 Increase collagen production

 Collagen is vital if you want to have healthy skin, hair, nails, and connective tissues.
 As tomatoes are packed with vitamin C, which is responsible for the production of collagen, they may help you preserve a young and elastic skin, thick and shiny hair and strong nails.

 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!